 One for all and all for one: an introduction to online language learning communities

 Here we will discuss what an online language community entails.
-The concepts community, learning community, online community and language learning community will be explained step by step.
+The concept community, learning community, online community and language learning community will be explained step by step.
 We opted for Etienne Wenger’s theory of ‘communities of practice’ to get more insight on the social phenomenon of a community.
-Thereafter we’ll give some more context on language, culture and thought to explain the difficulties of learning a language, especially in regards to japanese.
+Thereafter we’ll give some more context on language, culture and thought to explain the difficulties of learning a language, especially in regards to Japanese.
 Secondly, we would like to give an overview of the resources used by online language learning communities.
 The usage of language apps and web 2.0 applications will be explained.
-After that we will discuss popular culture as a catalysator for Japanese language learning.
-At the end, we would like to show the results of our quantitative research.
-We …..
+After that we will discuss popular culture as a catalysator for Japanese language learning and that discuss language, as a carrier of culture and the internet as an enabler and supporter for pop culture.
+At the end, we would like to discuss our research on these phenomena.
+We tried to get a general overview on the Japanese learning apps used in this day and age.
+Google Play Store and Quora are the media we opted for.
+We’ll discuss the process, data, difficulties and outcome.
+We hope you’ll get an understanding of online language learning communities and the resources they use.
+Hopefully it’ll guide you on your own digital language learning journey.

 Online Learning Community